 - A data quality management system helps you monitor the growth of your organization, find weaknesses, and correct them.

 Integrating your business data with Bold BI’s solution dashboards helps you to visualize the data in real-time and monitor your organization’s important KPIs using a variety of widgets.
 I hope you now have a better understanding of data quality management, the causes of poor data quality, the essential factors and important roles that ensure data quality, and the benefits of data quality management.

-If you have any questions, please feel free to post them in the comments section below.
+If you have any questions on this blog, please feel free to post them in the following comment section.
+Get started with Bold BI by signing up for a free 15-day trial and create more interactive business intelligence dashboards.
 You can also contact us by submitting your questions through the Bold BI website or, if you already have an account, you can log in to submit your support question.